 Risk pervades all economic transactions.
 While financial markets work to incorporate risk in the pricing of contracts, for some types of risk, no contracting mechanism exists.
 Moreover, even where financial markets do exist to incorporate risk, contract prices may be inefficient due to market imperfections.
-For many developing countries, the absence or imperfect market problem results in aggregate uncertainty, often with adverse effects on the levels and efficiency of investment, trade, and general economic performance.
+For many developing countries, the absence of a market or an imperfect market results in aggregate uncertainty, often with adverse effects on the levels and efficiency of investment, trade, and general economic performance.
 In our view, sustainable development thus depends not just on market institutions, but how institutional design permits a more efficient management of risk.

-If risk is neglected in many studies, it is that in the absence of complete markets, it is not readily observable.
+If risk is neglected in many studies, it is because it is not readily observable in the absence of efficient markets.
 Moreover, there are many kinds of risk that need to be considered, namely, economic risk, financial risk, political risk, and environmental risk.
-In a fully functioning economic framework, these types of risk could be incorporated in various contracting mechanisms as premia on transactions.
+In a fully functioning economic framework, these types of risk could be incorporated in various contracting mechanisms as a premium on transactions.